JellyRollJunior/chiikawa-news-network/README.md

     - update login/signup
         - add images and stuff idk just a form is kinda boring
     - test UI with long usernames
+    - landscape orientation mobile (message please use portrait / block use in landscape)
+        - when keyboard pops up, does everything go to shit? (probably...)